-The title page of the stipulation must state the date and time of the motion hearing, the discovery cutoff date, the pretrial-conference date, and the trial date.
+The title page of the stipulation must state the discovery cutoff date, the pretrial-conference date, and the trial date.
 In addition, a copy of the order establishing the initial case schedule, as well as any amendments, must be attached to the stipulation or to a declaration filed in support of the motion.